NeutronStarDAO/Proton/README.md

 - LikeFetch Canister : [leoia-xiaaa-aaaan-qgjyq-cai](https://dashboard.internetcomputer.org/canister/leoia-xiaaa-aaaan-qgjyq-cai)

 ## More Info
 Wanna learn more about this here project?
-Visit [the documentation](https://neutronstardao.github.io/constellation.github.io) for details on the architecture, roadmap, and more.
+Visit [here](https://forum.dfinity.org/t/proton-a-socialfi-dapp-totally-base-on-actor-model/24832) for details on the architecture, roadmap, and more.

 We'd be much obliged if y'all would try it out and share feedback.
 Happy trails!